News and Events

 K.D.
 Miller is interviewed by Mary Hynes on CBC's Tapestry and by Shelagh Rogers on The Next Chapter.
 Go to the Media section below for links.

 All Saints made the Globe 100 list for 2014.

 K.D.
 Miller is a poet, essayist, novelist and short story writer living in Toronto.
 She also teaches a variety of writing courses, which you can check out on the Courses page.

 She is the author of four short story collections, a collection of essays and a novel.
-Check out the Books page for synopses and the Reviews page for what the critics have to say.
+Check out the Books page for synopses and reviews — what the critics have to say.